 - Cereal grains: buckwheat, wheat, oats, rye, barley, the gluten protein found in grains

-- Fruits and vegetables: lemons, oranges, pineapples, apples, figs, tomatoes, strawberries
+- Fruits and vegetables: lemons, oranges, pineapples, apples, figs, tomatoes, strawberries, eggplant

 - Dairy: milk, cheeses

-- Other foods: nuts (walnuts), chocolate, shellfish, soy, vinegar, French mustard
+- Other foods: nuts (walnuts), chocolate, shellfish, soy, vinegar, French mustard, tea, cola

-- Additives: cinnamonaldehyde (a flavoring agent), benzoic acid (a preservative)
+- Additives: cinnamonaldehyde / cinnamon oil (a flavoring agent), benzoic acid (a preservative)

 - Other substances: toothpastes, mints, gums, dental materials, metals, medications

-Research suggests that products that contain sodium lauryl sulfate ("SLS"), a foaming agent found in most toothpaste and mouthwash formulations, may be associated with an increased risk for canker sore outbreaks.
+Studies suggest that products that contain sodium lauryl sulfate ("SLS"), a foaming agent found in most toothpaste and mouthwash formulations, may place a person at increased risk for break outs.

-This may be due to SLS's drying effect on the protective surface of oral tissues.
-Once this protective layer has been compromised, the tissue underneath is more vulnerable to irritants such as acidic foods.
+This may be due to the drying effect it has on the outer protective layer of oral tissues.
+Once this layer has been degraded, the tissue underneath is more vulnerable to the effects of irritants.

 F) Hormonal changes.

-For women, there may be a relationship between canker sore formation and certain phases of their menstrual period.
-It has also been reported that some women notice a remission of their canker sores during pregnancy.
+For women, there may be a relationship between ulcer formation and certain phases of their menstrual period.
+It has also been reported that some women notice a remission of their sores during pregnancy.
 Neither of these observations has been adequately documented nor explained by research.

 H) Infectious agents - Bacterial.

-Chemical compounds typically associated with bacterial infections have been isolated from canker sores.
-And this finding suggests that some strains of bacteria could be causative agents for these ulcers.
-In one research study, 95 different bacterial species were found to be associated with the study group's canker sores.
-Only 3 of these bacterial species were common to both the study group and the control group.
+In one research study, 95 different bacterial species were associated with the test group's ulcerations.
+But only 3 of these species were common to both the study group and the control group.
+(Casiglia 2002)